stylemate/SMAPI/docs/technical/smapi.md

 the `SMAPI` project with debugging from Visual Studio or Rider should launch SMAPI with the debugger attached, so you can intercept errors and step through the code being executed.

-### Custom Harmony build
+### Custom dependencies
-SMAPI uses [a custom build of Harmony](https://github.com/Pathoschild/Harmony#readme), which is included in the `build` folder.
-To use a different build, just replace `0Harmony.dll` in that folder before compiling.
+SMAPI uses a [custom version of Harmony](https://github.com/Pathoschild/Harmony#readme) and a [custom version of TMXTile](https://github.com/Pathoschild/TMXTile#readme), stored in the `build` folder.
+To use a different build, just replace their files in that folder before compiling.

 ## Prepare a release
 ### On any platform